jsbnr/nr-custom-viz-lab/readme.md

 ## Part 4 - Setting and using the 'rate'

-We have our source value in USD and we want to convert that by multiplying by a  rate.
+We have our source value in USD and we want to convert that by multiplying by an exchange rate.
 Lets start off by hard coding that rate for now.

 #### Step 1:

-We will use Reatc [useState hook](https://react.dev/reference/react/useState) to manage our rate value.
+We will use React's [useState hook](https://react.dev/reference/react/useState) to manage our rate value.
 Add another import statement to the top of the file, just after the existing one to import the useState hook:

 ```
 import { useState } from "react";